-There is lots to see and do locally whatever your interested in, here are a few suggestions of places to visit locally during your stay.
+There is lots to see and do locally in Highland Perthshire for all age groups and interests, here are a few suggestions of places to visit locally during your stay.

-Moulin Brewery – small craft brewery producing four real ales.
+Moulin Brewery – Small craft brewery producing real ales.

 Highland Safari – Award winning safaris and adventure activities, plus a great cafe.